NVIDIA/aistore/downloader/README.md

 ## Single Download

 The request (described below) downloads a *single* object and is considered the most basic.
-This request returns *id* on successful request which can then be used to check the status or cancel the download job.
+This request returns *id* on successful request which can then be used to check the status or abort the download job.

 ### Request Query Parameters